OthmanAdi/OthmanAdi/README.md

 # 💫 About Me:
 👷🏼‍♂️ Co-Founder of Adeptly: the Friendly Tech Solutions Agency<br>🧑🏼‍🏫 Teacher in Computer Science and Technologies at Berlitz✨ and Startsteps✨<br>👨🏼‍💻 Developer for Web and App solutions
+🇸🇾 From Syria teaching to the world 🗺

 ## 🌐 Socials: